WebstoneHQ/webstone-plugins/.changeset/fifty-cameras-worry.md

 ---
-"webstone-plugin-cli-trpc": minor
+"webstone-plugin-trpc-cli": minor
-"webstone-plugin-web-trpc": minor
+"webstone-plugin-trpc-web": minor
 ---

-Initialize packages
+Release a beta version of the tRPC Webstone Plugin.